 I was a big fan of the new 2019 Toyota Corolla Hatchback, which I tested in April.
 It drives better, offers upgraded technology and has an incredible amount of standard safety features for a car in this class.
-My enthusiasm was slightly tempered by a couple of unknowns: We didn't know important details, such as pricing and fuel economy, at the time of the drive.
+My enthusiasm was slightly tempered by a couple of unknowns: We didn't know important details, such as pricing and fuel economy, at the time of driving this version of the Toyota Corolla.

 Well, now we know.
 Toyota has announced official pricing and fuel economy for the 2019 Corolla Hatchback, which will be offered in two trim levels: SE and XSE.
-(Fuel economy for the XSE with a manual transmission is still unknown.)
+(Fuel economy for the Toyota Corolla Hatchback XSE with a manual transmission is still unknown.)

 Pricing and Options

-The SE will start at $20,910 (all prices include a $920 destination charge) with a six-speed manual transmission; opting for the continuously variable automatic transmission adds $1,100 to the price for a total of $22,010.
-For the better-equipped XSE, the price of entry will be $23,910 for manual versions and $25,010 for the CVT.
+The SE trim Corolla will start at $20,910 (all prices include a $920 destination charge) with a six-speed manual transmission; opting for the continuously variable automatic transmission adds $1,100 to the price for a total of $22,010.
+For the better-equipped XSE, the price of entry will be $23,910 for manual versions and $25,010 for the CVT-equipped car.

-There are not many options available for the Corolla Hatchback.
+There are not many engine and trim options available for the Corolla Hatchback.
 The SE will offer a Preferred Package for CVT models that includes an upgraded multimedia system with Toyota Connected Services and blind spot warning for $1,400.
 The XSE Preferred Package also is only available on CVT models and for $1,600 it adds a JBL eight-speaker stereo system, a wireless charging pad and dynamic navigation.
-An adaptive front lighting system also is available on the XSE for $415.
+An adaptive front lighting system also is available on the Toyota Corolla XSE for $415.

 How does this stack up versus the competition?
 The 2018 Honda Civic Hatchback, the Corolla Hatchback's natural rival, starts at roughly the same price with a manual transmission ($21,045) but doesn't come with the same level of standard safety equipment or Apple CarPlay.